narges-mohammadi/MB12-project/Readme.md

 ﻿Usage of scripts is implemented in "Final_script".
+The topographic attributes were calculated using **DEM**[[1]](#1).

+## References
+<a id="1">[1]</a>
+Paolo Nasta, Mario Palladino, Nadia Ursino, Antonio Saracino, Angelo Sommella, Nunzio Romano (2017).
+Assessing long-term impact of land-use change on hydrological ecosystem functions in a Mediterranean upland agro-forestry catchment.
+Science of the Total Environment.

 ## List of used packages:

 ### Handling